Sapna Babul Ka... Bidaai: Plot

-Ragini and Sadhana are cousins where Sadhana's mother dies due to her illness in the first few episodes, and Sadhana's father is unable to save her owing to a lack of funds.
-Sadhana's father promises to fly to the USA in order to accumulate more wealth, and she is given to her maternal uncle Prakash Chandra.
-Sadhana is now residing in Agra and her father is in California after a 17-year separation.
+Ragini and Sadhna are cousins where Sadhna’s mother dies due to her illness in the first few episodes, and Sadhna’s father is unable to save her owing to a lack of funds.
+Sadhana's father promises to fly to the USA in order to accumulate more wealth, and she is left with her maternal uncle, Prakashchand Sharma.
+Sadhana is now residing in Agra and her father is in California.
 Sadhana's father's greatest wish is to see her as a bride.
-Sadhana, on the other hand, is desperate to visit her father.
-She succeeds to win Ragini's and Prakash Chandra's hearts while living with the Sharmas.
-Ragini's mother, Kaushalya, is concerned because the two have different skin complexions.
-According to the report, Sadhana's father will return from California and will take Sadhana back to Udaipur one day.
+Sadhana, on the other hand, is desperate to see her father.
+She succeeds to win Ragini's and Prakashchand’s hearts while living with the Sharmas.
+However, Ragini's mother, Kaushalya, is concerned because her daughter, Ragini, and Sadhana have different complexions.
+Eventually, Sadhana’s father decides to return from California and take her back to Udaipur.
 Everyone is ecstatic.
-However, a twist of fate puts an end to all hope.
-Sadhana's father's plane crashes and he dies as a result of the bad weather.
+However, a tragic twist of fate puts an end to all hope.
+Sadhana's father's plane crashes due to bad weather and he dies.
 Sadhana is devastated by the news.
-She eventually decides to stay at the Sharma residence.
+She eventually ends up staying with the Sharmas.

-Ragini is having difficulty finding a suitable match because of her dark complexion, and she is eventually rejected in favour of the lighter-complexioned Sadhana.
-One proposal is eventually finalised, and Kaushalya and Ragini's Nani decide to keep Sadhana hidden.
-Sadhana arrives at Ragini's wedding venue owing to unforeseen circumstances, and the boy's family rejects Ragini once more in favour of Sadhana, causing Kaushalya to attempt suicide, but Prakashchand saves her.
-Sadhana gets a new job, and everything returns to normal.
+Meanwhile, efforts to find Ragini a groom are on.
+Ragini is having difficulty finding a suitable match given her dark complexion, as she is always rejected in favour of the lighter-skinned Sadhana.
+One proposal is eventually finalised, and Kaushalya and Ragini's maternal grandmother decide to keep Sadhana hidden.
+Sadhana eventually arrives at Ragini's wedding venue owing to unforeseen circumstances, and the boy's family rejects Ragini once more in favour of Sadhana, causing Kaushalya to attempt suicide, but Prakashchand saves her.
+Everything returns to normal slowly, as Ragini takes dancing lessons and Sadhana gets a job.

 Sadhana begins working as a tutor at the Rajvansh family.
-Ranveer is one of the Rajvansh sons who studied in the USA but has returned for the time being.
+Ranveer is one of the Rajvansh sons who studies in the USA and has returned for the time being.
 He has a mentally ill brother named Alekh.
 Vasundhara, Alekh's mother, believes that marriage will help Alekh improve.

-The Sharmas are facing serious financial difficulties and the possibility of losing their home.
+She decides on Sadhana as a bride and puts the proposal to her.
+But, Sadhana rejects the proposal citing the fact that Ragini, who is elder to her, has not been married yet.
+In the backdrop of all this, the Sharmas are facing serious financial difficulties and the possibility of losing their home.
+Vasundhara offers to help them out.
+Sadhana eventually agrees to marry Alekh, however, Sadhana also puts forth a demand of her own.